 Full Funnel Drop-Off Optimization

-Or if you have a funnel from the landing page. to the order page. to the thank you page, you can have three different metrics of page views to these pages, blend them together, and calculate the Conversion Rate between each step to the next step.
-Now that you learn this technique it’s your turn to put it to use.
+Let’s say you have a funnel from the landing page, to order page, to thank you page.
+You can have three different metrics of pageviews for these pages, blend them together, and calculate the conversion rate between each step.
+This will give you a more complete picture of how users navigate your site.

-All right, so there you have it, this is how you can calculate the Conversion Rate between two Google Analytics events with Google Data Studio.
+All right, so there you have it!
+This is how you can calculate the conversion rate between two Google Analytics events with Google Data Studio.
 Did you know about this technique?
-Let us know in the comments if you have another way, we’d love to know!
+Will this change your workflow, or do you have another method that you prefer?
+Let us know your favorite way to calculate conversion rates in the comments!

 Ready to hone your analysis skills in Google Data Studio?
 Check out our Google Data Studio Course, which includes bonus tools, exclusive lessons, and ongoing support for all your Data Studio needs!